Disappearance of Lee Boxell

-Despite a lengthy police investigation and numerous appeals, there have been no further sightings of Boxell since the day of his disappearance.
-His parents, Peter and Christine, have kept his bedroom exactly how it was the day he went missing.
+On 10 September 1988, Lee Darren Boxell (born 16 February 1973), a 15-year-old schoolboy from Cheam in the London Borough of Sutton, disappeared after spending the morning with a friend in nearby Sutton.
+He was last seen at 2:20 pm on Sutton High Street and had mentioned the possibility of attending a football match at Selhurst Park.
+No confirmed sightings have been reported since, and his whereabouts remain unknown.

+In later investigations, police suggested that Boxell may have died while attempting to intervene in an incident of sexual abuse at an unofficial youth club held at St Dunstan’s Church in Cheam.
+The venue was later linked to historic abuse, and renewed appeals have prompted further witness testimony and excavation efforts.
+The case remains open and unsolved.

 Disappearance

-On the morning of Saturday 10 September 1988, Lee Boxell left his home in Cheam, in the London Borough of Sutton, to meet a friend at 11am in nearby town of Sutton.
-Boxell and his friend spent a couple of hours window shopping and parted company at 1pm.
+On the morning of Saturday 10 September 1988, Boxell left his home in Cheam, in the London Borough of Sutton, to meet a friend at 11 am in the nearby town of Sutton.
+Boxell and his friend spent a couple of hours window shopping and parted company at 1 pm.
 When he was leaving, Boxell said he might go to Selhurst Park football stadium to watch a match between Charlton Athletic F.C. and Millwall F.C.

 Despite extensive appeals on both the BBC's Crimewatch and at Selhurst Park and other football stadiums, no one has come forward with any confirmed sightings of Boxell at any of the football grounds in the area.
-However, a witness did come forward to say that they had spotted Boxell outside a Tesco location on Sutton High Street (now an Asda) at 2:20pm.
-This meant it was unlikely that Boxell would have made it to any of the football grounds in the area in time for a 3pm kick off.
-Boxell has not been seen since.
+However, a witness did come forward to say that they had spotted him outside a Tesco location on Sutton High Street (now an Asda) at 2:20 pm.
+This meant it was unlikely that he would have made it to any of the football grounds in the area in time for a 3 pm kick off.
+He has not been seen since.